wiregrrrl/ACDSring/README.md

 <h2>Adding Widget</h2>

-To add the widget to your page, go to the **PASTE_THIS_INTO_UR_SITE.html** file where you will find the code :3
+To add the widget to your page, go to the <a href="https://github.com/wiregrrrl/ACDSring/blob/main/PASTE_THIS_INTO_UR_SITE.html"><b>PASTE_THIS_INTO_UR_SITE.html</b></a> file where you will find the code :3

-Make sure the URL is the EXACT same as the one in the JSON file listing all the sites.
+Make sure the URL is the EXACT same as the one in the <a href="https://github.com/wiregrrrl/ACDSring/blob/main/webring.json">JSON file</a> listing all the sites.
 From now on the URLs should NOT have a / at the end

 EXAMPLE: <br>